backstage/backstage/docs/overview/architecture-overview.md

 [here](https://github.com/spotify/backstage/blob/master/packages/app/src/apis.ts)
 is that file in the Backstage sample app.

-This is how the lighthouse plugin would be enabled in a typical Backstage
+This is how the Lighthouse plugin would be enabled in a typical Backstage
 application:

 ```tsx